HelenBoothman/HelenBoothman.github.io/visiting/index.md

 11.00 a.m. - 4.00 p.m.<br/>
 Entrance - £4.00<br/>

-Dogs welcome.<br/>
+Dogs welcome<br/>
 Plants for sale
 Self service refreshments available
 Toilet facilities available
-We are quite happy for you to bring a picnic into the garden.
+We are quite happy for you to bring a picnic into the garden

 Groups welcome by appointment - please telephone 01652 628424 to arrange